The 13 best waterside restaurants in Singapore

 Monti

 Why: Monti At The Fullerton Pavilion not only boasts a terrific waterfront setting but also an appealingly laid back vibe that really comes into its own for weekend brunch.
-Early evening is also popular for the Spectra light and water show, while late night drinks and jazz ticks boxes for many.
+Early evening is also popular for the Spectra light and water show, while late night drinks and jazz ticks a lot of boxes too.
 The contemporary Italian cuisine is almost a side event – and it shouldn’t be!

 Where: 82 Collyer Quay, 049327